Bios-Marcel/top-down-pew-pew/README.md

     git checkout -b name-that-states-what-you-do
     ```
 4. Make your changes
-5. Create a pull request on our master branch.
+5. Create a pull request on our `develop` branch.